-Freezer thermostat repair costs between $75 and $200 on freezer thermostat repairs.
+You can expect to spend between $75 and $200 on freezer thermostat repairs.
 When the thermostat is not working, it affects the ability of your freezer to stay cold enough or causes it to get too cold.
-It may lead to your freezer being too warm, too cold, or fluctuating in temperature abnormally.
+It may lead to abnormal fluctuations in temperature, as well.
 A repairman may need to power down your freezer, access the thermostat to identify the issue, and then adjust it to get it working again.

 Freezer door repairs range from $100 to $300.
 These doors are very strong and sturdy, so they should not crack or split because they can withstand heavy impacts.
 However, you might find that your freezer door stops closing properly or does not stay shut.
 This could be an issue with the fridge not being level or a hinge problem.
 The repairman should be able to fix it with some adjustments.

-Regassing a fridge freezer ranges from $200 to $500 on average.
-Most modern freezers and fridge freezers do not need regassing, and your freezer should be able to reuse the same gas unless the pipes or connections get damaged or broken.
-In some situations, the cause of a gas leak might be too costly to repair, so it may be more cost-effective to replace the freezer.
+Regassing a freezer ranges from $200 to $500.
+Most modern freezers do not need regassing.
+Your freezer should be able to reuse the same gas unless the pipes or connections get damaged or broken.
+In some situations, the cause of a gas leak might be too costly to repair.
+In that case, it may be more cost-effective to replace the freezer.
 Ideally, you will want to discuss the best options with your repair technician.